 1. Use a loft conversion to balance out your house

 If you have all the living space you need downstairs but are lacking bedrooms and bathrooms, then a loft conversion can be the perfect way to bring your home into proportion.
 Most loft conversions are used for an extra bedroom or two with en suite bathroom.
 Other popular uses include a teenage den, cinema room or home office.
 If your home has amazing views, you could consider moving some of the living spaces up into the new loft to take advantage of them.

-2. Almost all lofts are suitable for conversion
+2. Check your loft is suitable for conversion

 Lofts with a minimum head height of 2.3m are usually seen as fit to convert, although obstacles like chimneys or water tanks, as well as the pitch of the roof, can also affect this decision.

 If the roof space is less than 2.3m, don’t throw away your dreams of a conversion, as there are other options available.
 Removing sections of the roof, or all of it, makes it possible to gain the required headspace, however, this adds to the cost and requires planning permission, unlike a more simple conversion.
 Alternatively, it is possible to lower the ceiling of the rooms below – again, this is more costly.
 You could also opt for a modular conversion – built off site and installed afterwards.

-3. You’ll get a good return on your investment
+3. Make sure you get a good return on investment

 Adding a room to your house should increase its value by between £50,000 and £60,000.
 As most loft conversions only cost between £30,000 and £40,000 to complete, this is a considerable return on investment.
 Michael Holmes advises on budgeting:

 - £1,150–£1,350 per square metre for a basic rooflight conversion